killianmuldoon/doca-platform/docs/guides/usecases/ovn_only/README.md

 kubectl apply -f manifests/06-test-traffic
 ```

-HBN and OVN functionality can be tested by pinging between the pods and services deployed in the default namespace.
+OVN functionality can be tested by pinging between the pods and services deployed in the default namespace.

 TODO: Add specific user commands to test traffic.